iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 $ dvc artifacts get https://github.com/<user>/example-get-started-experiments pool-segmentation
 ```

-Here you just need to replace `<user>` with your GitHub user.
+Here you just need to replace `<user>` with your GitHub user (on GitLab the URL is analogous).
 This will download
 the latest version of the `pool-segmentation` model from the DVC remote
 associated with the Git repository in the URL.
 You can also specify a different
 artifact version or a model registry stage.
 See the `dvc artifacts get`
 documentation for all options.
+[Later in this guide](#deploy-the-model) we will see how to use this same command as a part of your CICD.

 If you don't have a DVC Studio account at all, you can still use
 `dvc artifacts get` to download models, but you will need to provide the correct